Talend/vault-sidecar-injector/README.md

 ##### Usage with a K8S Deployment workload

-Only mandatory annotation to ask for Vault Agent and Consul Template injection is `sidecar.vault.talend.org/inject`.
+Only mandatory annotation to ask for Vault Agent injection is `sidecar.vault.talend.org/inject`.

 It means that, with the provided manifest below:

 - Vault authentication done using role `test-app-1` (value of `com.talend.application` label)
-- secrets fetched from Vault's path `secret/test-app-1/test-app-1-svc` using default Consul Template's template
+- secrets fetched from Vault's path `secret/test-app-1/test-app-1-svc` using default template
 - secrets to be stored into `/opt/talend/secrets/secrets.properties`

 ```yaml